-Watch the Online Patient Meeting with Dr. Anna Galindo Trias, Medical Director at Gravida Clinic and learn more about egg and sperm donation, embryo adoption and ROPA method for same-sex female couples.
+Watch the Online Patient Meeting with Dr Anna Galindo Trias, Medical Director at Gravida Clinic, and learn more about embryo adoption and the ROPA method for same-sex female couples.

 Embryo adoption and ROPA method were introduced in ART when the egg donation method was being used.
 A law in Spain allows using the of extra embryos (surplus embryos) that are not used by patients who no longer need them for their IVF cycles, and it’s called embryo adoption.
 It happens when the patients have completed their families, and they don’t want to use these embryos for themselves so they can give such embryos to others.
 ROPA (‘Receiving oocytes from the partner’) or Partner Oocyte Reception is a reproductive option for same-sex couples of women who wish to opt for shared motherhood.
 That way, both partners can be physically involved in the pregnancy, even before birth.

 When a frozen embryo is created, and the patient or couple no longer need it, there are several things they can do with their embryos.
 As mentioned before, they can donate those embryos to other patients, another option is a donation for research or just thawing them and destroying them.

 What are the requirements for these embryos to be adopted?
 First and foremost, this donation is voluntary, anonymous and altruistic.
 These requirements are the same as egg donation or gamete donation.
 Therefore, the egg from the donor who created the embryo needs to be between 18-35.
 The family history and personal risk factors must be reviewed in both males and females.
 They need to be in good physical and mental health, there needs to be an absence of sexually transmitted diseases, and all the embryos are tested for these.
 A karyotype is also checked as well as genetic testing, such as Carrier type or others.
 The parameters used are usually the same as when an egg donor is recruited.